natashaslprice/micro-blog/README.md

 - local storage for comments doesn't work because it won't re-append the comments to the correct posts when the page is refreshed
 - deleting posts does not delete the individual posts from local storage.
 I spent a lot of time trying to work this out and I don't think it will work with how I have set up my JQuery.

+User story:
+As someone with lots to do and think about I want an easy way to keep track of general thoughts and ideas.